falcosecurity/falco-website/content/en/docs/install-operate/upgrade.md

 rmmod falco
 ```

-When utilizing the traditional BPF driver, there is no requirement for explicit removal.
+When utilizing the legacy eBPF driver, there is no requirement for explicit removal.
 Instead, the corresponding `.o` object file is simply overridden during the upgrade process.

-With modern BPF, updating Falco is as simple as upgrading the package or replacing the binary, as the driver is bundled within the Falco binary.
+With modern eBPF, updating Falco is as simple as upgrading the package or replacing the binary, as the driver is bundled within the Falco binary.

 {{% /pageinfo %}}